skycoin/pyskycoin/docker/images/dev-cli/README.md

 ## Running commands inside the container

-You can run commands by just passing the them to the image.
+You can run commands by just passing them to the image.
 Everything is run in a container and deleted when finished.

 ### Running tests